C2FO/styles/README.md

 5. _Always_ add at least one example of your change to the example pages
 6. Make your contribution work for RTL styles

 ## TODO

-Overall project thigns to do are in a gist that can be found here:
+Overall project things to do are in a gist that can be found here:

 https://gist.github.com/garrypolley/5c8d29df98cd3c1261cd